• Skip to primary navigation

 • Easy Social Share Buttons: Allows your users to like, share, and subscribe to your content from 20+ social media sites as well as lets you track relevant analytics.

-• WordPress SEO: Helps you analyze your site’s SEO and suggests improvements to help readers find your site more easily.
+• Yoast SEO: Helps you analyze your site’s SEO and suggests improvements to help readers find your site more easily.

 • SumoMe: A collection of tools to help boost your site’s subscriber count.